 Realization of the future tax benefits is dependent on many factors, including the Company's ability to generate taxable income within the net operating loss carryforward period.
-Under the provisions of Section 382 of the Internal Revenue Code of 1986, as amended, certain substantial changes in the Company's ownership, including a sale of the Company, or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards, which could be used annually to offset future taxable income.
-The Company previously completed an analysis and determined that an ownership change materially limited the net operating loss carryforwards.
-During December 2022, an additional ownership change occurred as a result of the Company's entry into the Securities Purchase Agreement.
-As a result of the most recent ownership change, the utilization of the Company's net operating loss carryforwards is subject to an annual limitation of \$222.
+Under the provisions of Section 382 of the Internal Revenue Code of 1986, certain substantial changes in the Company's ownership, including a sale of the Company, or significant changes in ownership due to sales of equity, may have limited, or may limit in the future, the amount of net operating loss carryforwards, which could be used annually to offset future taxable income.
+The Company completed an analysis as of December 31, 2022 and determined that an ownership change occurred during December 2022 which materially limited the net operating loss carryforwards and research and development tax credits.
+As a result of this most recent ownership change, the utilization of the Company's net operating loss carryforwards is subject to an annual limitation of \$222.
+The Company has not completed an analysis as of December 31, 2023 but does not expect any change would further limit the net operating loss carryforwards.